GoogleChrome/web.dev/src/site/content/en/secure/security-headers-cheat-sheet/index.md

 ## Cross-Origin Opener Policy (COOP) {: #coop}

-An attacker website can open another site in a popup window to learn information about it by exploiting web-based [cross-site leaks](https://xsleaks.dev/).
-This also may cause side-channel attacks exploiting [Spectre](https://en.wikipedia.org/wiki/Spectre_(security_vulnerability)).
+An attacker's website can open another site in a popup window to learn information about it by exploiting web-based [cross-site leaks](https://xsleaks.dev/).
+In some cases, this may also allow the exploitation of side-channel attacks based on [Spectre](https://en.wikipedia.org/wiki/Spectre_(security_vulnerability)).

-A `Cross-Origin-Opener-Policy` header provides a way for a document to isolate itself from cross-origin windows opened through `window.open()` or a link with `target="_blank"` without `rel="noopener"`.
-As a result, the document will have no reference with a cross-origin document window mutually.
+The `Cross-Origin-Opener-Policy` header provides a way for a document to isolate itself from cross-origin windows opened through `window.open()` or a link with `target="_blank"` without `rel="noopener"`.
+As a result, any cross-origin opener of the document will have no reference to it and will not be able to interact with it.

 {% Label %}Example usage{% endLabel%}